00Utkarsh00/find-my-cites/README.md

 # find my cites
- it finds citations and put them in an excel sheet
+ it finds citations and put them in an excel sheet with there name,link, about, and introduction each in a seperate column